-Home is defined in different ways.
-It can be as literal as saying that a home is a house, apartment or other form of shelter that is the residence of a person or family.
-In more abstract sounding terms a home is a refuge, safe space and escape from the tensions and pressures life bestows upon us.
+Home can be as literal as a building you reside in that provides shelter.
+It can also be figurative: a refuge, safe space, or escape from life’s pressure.
 Most people have resided in one or more homes.
-These homes unceasingly provide extensive, essential amounts of relief and comfort.
-For me, I always considered home to be where the heart is.
-To most, a huge part of the heart is fueled by the family.
-There is something special about the home where one grows up.
-Every inch of the house is memorized and there are memories connecting each room to the next.
-Whether it’s the smell of mother’s fresh baked brownies in the kitchen to the sound of brother laughing at a funny movie in the den to the sight of dad mowing the grass in the backyard.
-All these moments solidify how distinctive and unique this place truly is.
+These homes provide essential relief and comfort.
+For me, home is where your heart belongs.
+A huge part of your heart is fueled by your family, which is why the home you grew up in is special.
+Every inch of that house is memorized and certain memories connect the dots between the different rooms.
+The smell of my mom’s brownies in the kitchen connects to the sound of brother laughing at a funny movie in the living room and that leads to the sight of dad mowing in the backyard.

 “Home is where love resides, memories are created, friends always belong, and laughter never ends.”